bnoguchi/everyauth/README.md

   coming soon for beta invitation support and more.
 - *Easily Configurable* - everyauth was built with powerful configuration needs in mind.
-One of the problems I found with existing `connect` solutions was that it offered configurability from options, but if you wanted to do anything more you had to dig into source and fork the codebase. `everyauth` allows you to over-ride specific hooks so that you can configure it to your auth needs.
+One of the problems I found with existing `connect` auth solutions is that they offer configurability from options, but if you wanted to do anything more you had to dig into source and fork the codebase. `everyauth` is built around the concept of steps that you declare and define.
+So you can over-ride existing steps, add new steps, and manipulate the order of steps in a straightforward easy-to-read and easy-to-write manner.
 - *Idiomatic* - The syntax for configuring and extending your authorization strategies are idiomatic and chainable.
 - *Step-driven*